so tempting, isn't it?

 under the sea.
 It was held aloft in KL,

 in Penang, in Ipoh, in JB, in Kuching, in KK, in London, in Hong Kong, in Japan,

 in Australia, in the US, in Canada - at over 70 locations all over the world.

-had begun gathering 12 hours earlier in KL.
+People had begun gathering 12 hours earlier in KL.
 You've seen the reports.
-People started

-Malaysians already near Dataran before Bersih even started.
+thousands of Malaysians already near Dataran before Bersih even started.
 They could

 So what the hell happened at 3pm?

 We'd spent the day in a jovial, celebratory mood.
 Resting with friends in the

 shade, I remember telling one of them that maybe the police had taken Bersih 2.0